XInterns/IPL-Sparkers-2017-Interns/README.md

 ## Training Set : 2008 - 2013
 ## Test Set : 2014-2015

-Run server file :
-127.0.0.1/300
+Run pythonserver.py to launch the prediction model.

-Click on the Instructions as Instructed
+Click on the Instructions and follow as instructed.

-Screenshots:
-TO DO

-Enter Match ID for the match being Predicted.